Gigoteur/UnicornConsole/README.md

 # PX8

 PX8 is an open source fantasy console (128x128 pixels) in Rust, by using a cartridge that contains the code/gfx/music.
-The code could be in Python/Lua, or you could create directly everything in Rust by using it as a library.
+The code could be in Python/Lua, or you could create directly everything in pure Rust by using it as a library.

 It is still in development, but it is usable and the main features are:
- * 128x128 pixels, predefined palettes (pico-8, c64, etc), RGB colors
+ * 128x128 pixels, predefined palettes (pico-8, c64, etc), or use any RGB colors
- * Python 3 / Lua 5.X support for the cartridge (no tokens limit)
+ * Python 3 / Lua 5.X support for the cartridge without tokens limit
  * Desktop/Mobile/Browser (Emscripten) support
  * Controls with dpad + 2 buttons (gamecontroller/joystick support)
  * Unlimited sprites (8x8)